jigpu/linuxwacom-wiki-archive/wiki/Xsetwacom.md

  - HOWTO
 ---

-xsetwacom is a commandline utility to change wacom driver settings at runtime.
+<noinclude> xsetwacom is a commandline utility to change wacom driver
+settings at runtime.
 This includes direct settings of driver properties but also several 'indirect' settings (i.e. the xsetwacom command does not relate directly to a single property).
 For a detailed description of xsetwacom's commands and options, please refer to the man page.
 This page provides a general overview and describes some of the [quirks](#xsetwacom_Command_Parameter_Usage "wikilink") you may